rohit-vishwas/FF-Bank/README.md

 # FF-Bank

-A decentralised bank based on blockchain concepts
+Created a decentralized bank on ethereum network using concepts of blockchain